Winter's Winds Conquered

 Flow from Within

 Whilst deciding to post this 'flow' poem, little did I know that some of my own life experiences would correspond with the poem's theme, written years ago.
 This phenomenon is a fine illustration of our emotional revolutions.
-Even though our lives may go through certain trials and tribulations, through the blessings of Divine Love, I've realized, as this poem states, that we have the power within to "release the blissful flow," and I'm determined to do just that.
+Even though our lives may go through certain trials and tribulations, through the blessings of Divine Love, as this poem states, we have the power within to "release the blissful flow."

 Flow from Within